 If you are using an ecommerce system to do one-time payments for online purchases, where ecommerce is handling carts, shipping and sales tax, you should complete calculations in the ecommerce system, then write the final total to be charged to the Subtotal field and finally use the Chargent API to charge the payment.

-Transaction Total and Transaction Count will display the sum total and number (respectively) of the Transactions related to this Opportunity.
-Once the total of Approved charges equals the Amount of the Opportunity, the order is considered to be paid.
+Transaction Total and Transaction Count will display the sum total and number (respectively) of the Transactions related to this Chargent Order.
+Once the total of Approved charges equals the Total of the Chargent Order, the order is considered to be paid.

 The field Payment Received should automatically be updated to reflect this status after transactions are finalized, and has no impact on transaction behavior.
 Values for Payment Received include None, Partial and Full.
 Balance Due automatically calculates the difference between Amount and Transaction Total and is a useful field to display below or near Amount.
 Remember if "Manual Charge" is not checked, the Charge Amount will automatically reset to Balance Due.